mtalexan/fleek-config/README.md

 Note: Items marked with `(A)` only need to be performed if you need agecrypt identity decryption for your new host.

 1. Clone the repo into `~/.local/share/fleek`
 2. Configure your git config `user.name` and `user.email` if you haven't already (these will be overridden later)
 3. (A) Temporarily install `git agecrypt` with low priority using the repo's flake version: `nix profile install --priority 7 --inputs-from . 'git-agecrypt'`
 4. (A) Enable agecrypt in the cloned repo: `git agecrypt init`
 5. (A) Add the SSH encryption key for the `identities/*.nix` files to your `~/.ssh` (manual out-of-band process, make sure the private key has `600` permissions)
 6. (A) Configure the private identity key(s) to use for agecrypt (repeat for all keys): `git agecrypt config add -i ~/.ssh/identity_private_key`
 7. (A) Confirm everything is setup properly for agecrypt: `git agecrypt status`
 8. (A) Re-run the git smudge and textconv filtering on the files so the identities are decrypted
 ```shell
 git rm --cached -r .
 # this next command should end up listing only the files that were decrypted by agecrypt
 git reset
 git checkout .
 ```

 9. Edit the `flake.nix`, copy-paste and edit one of the blocks that supply the config for a username and hostname, setting your `$(hostname)` and `$(id -u)`.
 10. Copy then edit one of the `hosts/` config files, naming the new one `$(hostname)_$(id -u).nix`
 11. Edit the newly created `hosts/` file to configure SSH key locations, desired tools, etc
 12. Stage all files, especially the new ones, so they can be found by the `nix build`
 13. (A) Manually run the update, which will fail the first time because it doesn't see the decrypted files for some reason: `bin/fleek-apply --impure`
 14. Manually run the update (`--impure` is required to use the new files without committing them yet): `bin/fleek-apply --impure`
 15. Setup GPU support.
 There will usually be a warning from home-manager about GPU support not being setup:
 ```
 This non-NixOS system is not yet set up to use the GPU
 with Nix packages.
 To set up GPU drivers, run
   sudo /nix/store/q8phx7jadr846rw1i7lr1m476h8iwhwp-non-nixos-gpu/bin/non-nixos-gpu-setup
 ```
 Run the command you see in your specific warning to have it setup a root `non-nixos-gpu.service` that symlinks the GPU libraries into a `/run/` folder for Nix programs to use.
-16. Commit all changes and push them to GitHub
+16. Commit all changes and push them to GitHub.
 17. (A) Remove `git-agecrypt` from your nix profile (it's provided by Home Manager now): `nix profile remove 'git-agecrypt'`

 ### Apply Changes